dmaxtop/Probelm-Solving-by-mumit/README.md

 #These are all the problems I solved so far.
 Among them, I attached 20 of them specifically from code forces.

+#My student ID is 22299338
+#From Section 6
+#According to your estimation 20 codes could carry a bonus of 5 marks.
+#Thank you sir for such a challenge, I learned a lot during these hours.
+I made helpful friends and found a new interest, I will forever be grateful to you.

 ![hackrank2](https://github.com/dmaxtop/Solves-for-MJK/assets/125289765/f091bbb4-008d-470f-8f28-da1b863478f6)
 ![hackerrank](https://github.com/dmaxtop/Solves-for-MJK/assets/125289765/5054b275-a8f1-48bb-b264-a18a8e198979)